Katie Gee and Kirstie Trup, both 18, suffered burns to their

 11.04am

-A reward of 10m Tanzanian shillings, equivalent to £3,971, has been offered for information leading to the capture of the acid attackers, Zanzibar police have revealed.
+A reward of 10m Tanzanian shillings, equivalent to £3,971, has been

 The island's government is putting up the reward money, which will be considered a small fortune in the country.